alonisser/welcome-cli/presentation.md

 cat logs/app.log | grep error | sort | uniq | awk '{print $2}'
 ```

-awk parses a line to fields , and allows us to extract data with a simple set of commands
+awk parses a line to fields, and allows us to extract data with a simple set of commands.

 ---

 # Consider we want to save this result
 how can we do it?
 --